HaxGm/dotfiles/README.md

   your own or edit the path.
 - **Notification sound** — `swaync/notification-sound.sh` plays
   `swaync/notification.ogg`, which is not committed.
-Drop any ogg of that name next to the script to get a sound; without it notifications are silent and nothing breaks.
+Drop any ogg of that name next to the script to get a sound; without it notifications are silent, but nothing breaks.

 ## Layout